sframe-wg/sframe/draft-ietf-sframe-enc.md

 It is up to the application to provision SFrame with a mapping of KID values to `base_key` values and the resulting keys and salts.
 More importantly, the application specifies which KID values are used for which purposes (e.g., by which senders).
-An applications KID assignment strategy MUST be structured to assure the non-reuse properties discussed above.
+An application's KID assignment strategy MUST be structured to assure the non-reuse properties discussed in {{header-value-uniqueness}}.

 It is also up to the application to define a rotation schedule for keys.
 For example, one application might have an ephemeral group for every call and keep